Paraass/Paraass/README.md

 ### 👨‍💻 About Me
 - 🎓I am a **Computer Science graduate**
 - 🌱 Currently exploring **Datasets**, **Cloud**, **Scalable Systems**, and **Blockchain**
-- 💻 Passionate about **Full-Stack Development**, building real world web applications
+- 💻 Passionate about **Full-Stack Development**, building real world web applications for International Clients
 - 🧠 I love problem-solving and diving deep into how things work under the hood
 - ⚽ Outside of tech, I enjoy **sports** and can play almost any game if given a chance